Garrett-Productions/sockets_w_ciso/clientSideSockets.readme.md

 export default ChatCard;
 ***Most inportantly  we import { v4 as uuidv4 } from 'uuid'; and installed npm i uuid on the server side so that we can give each message a unique id
 ---------------------------------------------------
 Meanwhile back in server.js above....
+WE UPDATED IT WITH SOCKET.OFF STUFF AND EMIT()

+LASTLY..
+we create our chatform.jsx component

+stopped at 40 min.
+22 min left